tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_commenting_on_files.md

 There's an Edit me button on each page on this theme.
 This button allows collaborators to edit the content on Github.

-Here's the code for that button on the page.html layout:
+Here's the code for that button on the page.html layout for GitHub:

 ```